sunknudsen/bitcoin-node-docker/README.md

 ## Usage

+Using Mullvad profile is recommended during initial block download to considerably speed things up (initial block download is expected to take about 48-72 hours using defaults on fast Internet connection and using wired Ethernet connection is recommended).

+Using Tor outbound-only profile is recommended when running node on the go over cellular networks (**warning:** block download can still use considerable bandwidth so syncing node beforehand is recommended).

+**Using Tor profile is recommended after initial block download has completed.**

 ### Run Bitcoin Core and route traffic over Mullvad

 > Heads-up: replace `Docker` with external volume name (if applicable).

 > Heads-up: requires Mullvad [app](https://mullvad.net/en/download/vpn/macos) and [plan](https://mullvad.net/en/pricing).

-> Heads-up: initial block download is expected to take about 48-72 hours using defaults on fast Internet connection.

 ```console
 $ mullvad connect